-This will be applied to any extension that has not explicitly set its own content security policy using the
+These policies are applied to any extension that has not explicitly set its own content security policy using the

 content_security_policy manifest.json key.
 It has the following consequences:

-download the resource, package it in your extension, and refer to this version of the resource
+- download the resource, package it in your extension, and refer to this version of the resource.

-window.setTimeout("alert('Hello World!');", 500);
+setTimeout("alert('Hello World!');", 500);

-var f = new Function("console.log('foo');");
+const f = new Function("console.log('foo');");

 <script> tags and inline event handlers, meaning that the following are not permitted: